dmbarbour/glas/docs/GlasZero.md

         li "The clock,"
         li "a face."
         li "..."
-        list-end unlines
+        li unlines

-Use of list-begin etc. together with a dict-begin could cover most variable-size embedded data in g0.
-For a short list of static size where values fit neatly on one line, we might favor `1 2 3 list3`.
-Of course, if a data structure is verbose or awkward to express in g0, programmers should consider developing a language module that makes expression more concise and convenient.
+That is, build a list of strings using some simple words, then combine that list of strings into a text.
+A similar construction can build dictionaries.
+When these techniques are too awkward or verbose, consider developing another language module.

 ## Assertions

 Assertions provide a lightweight basis for unit tests.
 Assertions are evaluated with 0 inputs.
-If evaluation fails, the assertion fails and the entire g0 module is considered to fail compilation (i.e. loading the module will fail).
-Evaluation of assertions has access to language module effects (log and load), plus any compiler-provided effects (e.g. quota control)
+If evaluation fails, compilation of the g0 module also fails, in which case loading this module will also fail.
+Evaluation of assertions has access to language module effects (log and load) and any compiler-provided effects.

 ## Prog Definitions

 A 'prog' definition is a program with any static arity.
 Programs will be partially evaluated and optimized where feasible.
 Any top-level 'eff' calls are not evaluated.
 If a prog happens to have 0--1 arity and does not use effects, it may implicitly optimize to 'data' in the dictionary output.

-## Data Definitions

-A 'data' definition is specified by a program with 0--1 static arity.
-This program is evaluated statically, similar to a macro or assertion.
-The computed value becomes the defined data.

 ## Macro Definitions